esrabayramova/Airport_Management_System/README.md

 ## Usage

 Firstly, one terminal is opened for server side.
 In this terminal, app.py file should be run, so that admins and users can use the system.
+(!!!P.S.
+If the database is not created, in app.py file db.create_all() function must be run.
+In my case, I have created the database, so I commented it out.)

 ```